Asckey Hosting Terms and Conditions

-6.4 The Company may terminate immediately if you misuse the Services in any way or misuse or allow misuse of Access (which includes but is not limited to the implantation of computer viruses, logic bombs, Trojan horses, worms, harmful components, corrupted data or other malicious software or harmful data on the Company’s Servers) or other practices of misuse (which shall include but not be limited to hacking) provided that the Company will always contact the Customer and seek to resolve and rectify any issues before exercising such right of termination.
+6.4 The Company may terminate immediately if the Customer misuses the Services in any way or misuses or allows misuse of Access (which includes but is not limited to the implantation of computer viruses, logic bombs, Trojan horses, worms, harmful components, corrupted data or other malicious software or harmful data on the Company’s Servers) or other practices of misuse (which shall include but not be limited to hacking) provided that the Company will always contact the Customer and seek to resolve and rectify any issues before exercising such right of termination.

-6.5 The Company may terminate the agreement at any time by giving notice of 3 months.
-You, as the customer, accept that you will have no claim for any compensation as a result of our decision to terminate the Agreement.
+6.5 The Company may terminate the Agreement at any time by giving notice of 3 months.
+The Customer accepts that they will have no claim for any compensation as a result of the Company’s decision to terminate the Agreement.

-7.4 In no event shall the Company be liable to you or any third party for any indirect, special, incidental or consequential loss or damage, or loss or damage of data, loss of profit, loss of anticipated savings, loss of contract or loss or other economic advantage, arising out of or in connection with or in relation to this Agreement or any collateral contract, or the Services or Equipment even if you have previously been advised of the possibility of the same.
+7.4 In no event shall the Company be liable to the Customer or any third party for any indirect, special, incidental or consequential loss or damage, or loss or damage of data, loss of profit, loss of anticipated savings, loss of contract or loss or other economic advantage, arising out of or in connection with or in relation to this Agreement or any collateral contract, or the Services or Equipment even if the Customer has previously been advised of the possibility of the same.

-7.5 If for any reason the Company is liable to you, then subject to clauses 7.2, 7.3, 7.4 and 7.6, the Company’s liability to you or any third party arising out of or in connection with or in relation to this Agreement or any collateral contract or out of the supply, purported supply or non-supply of the Services or Equipment, whether based upon contract, tort (including negligence) or otherwise, shall not exceed the amounts paid to the Company for the Services over the 12 months prior to the event that gave rise to the liability concerned.
+7.5 If for any reason The Company is liable to the Customer, then subject to clauses 7.2, 7.3, 7.4 and 7.6, the Company’s liability to the Customer or any third party arising out of or in connection with or in relation to this Agreement or any collateral contract or out of the supply, purported supply or non-supply of the Services or Equipment, whether based upon contract, tort (including negligence) or otherwise, shall not exceed the amounts paid to the Company for the Services over the 12 months prior to the event that gave rise to the liability concerned.